FineArtMaths/MLSynth/README.md

 * Use soundmaker.py to generate some 1-second samples.

 This is a very simple synth engine.
-It produces a stack of harmonics as sine waves, some of which may be frequency modulated by other harmonics and some of which may be ring modulated by arbitrary frequencies.
+It produces a stack of harmonics as sine waves, which are integer multiples of the fundamental frequency with optional detuning.
+Some operators may be frequency modulated by others in the stack and some may be ring modulated by arbitrary frequencies.
 They all have an envelope consisiting of an attack from 0 to the harmonic's maximum level, followed by a decay back to zero.
 The attach is linear but the release can follow a power curve.

 The script will create a predetermined number of short samples, each using a completely random patch and played at A=440Hz.
-You need to set the dir variable at the top to something suitable, and the numSamples variable near the bottom (defaults to 100, which isn't really enough for t-SNE but gives a good range of available sounds).
+The randomization is a bit hacky but is designed to provide a good variety of timbres for t-SNE to work with.
+You need to set the dir variable at the top to something suitable, and the numSamples variable near the bottom.

 * Run tSNE-audio.py on the directory of samples to generate a JSON file.
 The command is `python tSNE-audio.py --input_dir synth-samples --output_file out-tSNE.json`